OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ![Management Summary - Detailed Overview](Images/Chapters/0x03/mstg-detailed-summary.png)

-#### Risk Assessment

-#### Reporting

 ## Vulnerability Analysis Techniques

 ### Static Analysis

-In a Static Analysis approach, the developers must provide the source code or compiled IPA/APK files of the mobile application for programmatic analysis.
-The source code will be analyzed to ensure that there is sufficient and correct implementation of security controls, specifically on crucial components such as the authentication, authorization, session management and data storage mechanisms.
+When executing a static analysis, the source code of the mobile App(s) will be analyzed to ensure sufficient and correct implementation of security controls, specifically on crucial components such as cryptographic and data storage mechanisms.

-##### Pros of Static Analysis

-* Great scalability, able to run on lots of mobile applications and can be easily repeated
-* Great at identifying standard security vulnerabilities such as SQL injection flaws and etc.

-##### Cons of Static Analysis

-* May require access to the source code
-* High number of false positives
-* Unable to identify issues related to operational deployment environments

 #### Automatic Code Analysis

-In automatic code analysis, the tool will check the source code for compliance with a predefined set of rules or industry's best practices.
+In automatic static analysis, a tool will check the source code for compliance with a predefined set of rules or industry's best practices.
 It has been a standard development practice to use analytical methods to review and inspect the mobile application's source code to detect bugs and implementation errors.

-The automatic code analysis tools will provide assistance with the manual code review and inspection process.
-The tool will typically display a list of warnings, identified through comparing the source code content with its own predefined set of rules or industry's best practices, and then flag all the instances which contains any forms of violations in terms of their programming standards.
+The automatic static analysis tools will provide assistance with the manual code review and inspection process.
+The tool will typically display a list of warnings and then flag all the instances which contains any forms of violations in terms of their programming standards.
 An automatic code analysis tool can also provide an automated or a programmer-assisted way to correct the issues found.

 Some static code analysis tools encapsulate deep knowledge of the underlying rules and semantics required to perform the specific type of analysis, such that it does not require the code reviewer to have the same level of expertise as an expert.
 Many Integrated Development Environments (IDE) also provide basic automated code review functionality, to provide assistance in improving the security mechanisms implementation code in the mobile applications.

+It should be noted that automatic static analysis can produce a high number of false positives, if the tool is not configured properly to the target environment.
+Executing the scan only for certain vulnerability classes might be a good decision for the first scan to not get overwhelmed.

 In the role of a penetration testing engagement, the use of automatic code analysis tools can be very handy as it could quickly and easily provide a first-level analysis of source code, to identify the low hanging fruits before diving deeper into the more complicated functions, where it is essential to thoroughly assess the method of implementation in varying contexts.